-The Town of Aurora also has a lower proportion of low-income residents, with 7.5% living below income measure (after tax) in 2021.
-By comparison, 8.8% of residents within York Region live by the low-income measures (after tax).
+The Town of Aurora also has a lower proportion of low-income residents, with 7.5% living below the low-income measure (after tax) in 2021.
+By comparison, 8.8% of residents within York Region live below the low-income measures (after tax).

-Figure 15 - Prevalence of Low Income based on the Low-Income measure, after tax, Aur
+Figure 15 - Prevalence of Low Income based on the Low-Income measure, after tax, Aurora